holguinj/puppet-docs/source/puppet/3.6/reference/future_parameter_types.markdown

 - **Required Parameters**: none.
 - **Optional Parameters**: none.

-Note: the `Any` parameter type is the default, and will never fail to match.
+Note: parameters that are not given an explicit type are assumed to by of `Any` type, which will never fail to match.